Day Trip from Vienna to Prague Pin 1

 Naddya and Svet

-Two Bulgarian avid travelers, who are here to give you the most actionable travel advice on the web.
-Based in Sofia, Bulgaria for the moment after living abroad for quite some time.
-Exploring the world and sharing their best travel tips and most inspiring stories.
+Two Bulgarian avid travelers here to give you the most actionable travel advice on the web.
+Now based in Bulgaria and Spain after living in Belgium, China, Germany, and the USA.
+Exploring the world and sharing their best travel tips and inspiring stories.

 Leave a Reply